grahamgilbert/blog/source/_posts/2013-07-12-using-crankd-to-react-to-network-events.markdown

 #
 #    CrankTools.py
 #        The OnNetworkLoad method is called from crankd on a network state change, all other
 #            methods assist it.
-Modified from Gary Larizz's script (https://gist.github.com/glarizza/626169).
+Modified from Gary Larizza's script (https://gist.github.com/glarizza/626169).
 #
 #    Last Revised - 10/07/2013